 The push-up is great for your chest, shoulders, and triceps.
 Which muscles it emphasizes is going to depend on your anatomy and your technique.

 What makes push-ups a great assistance lift for the overhead press is that you’ll probably use a standard grip, which will emphasize your shoulders and upper chest.
 Furthermore, just like with the overhead press, your shoulder blades won’t be pinned down, working your serratus muscles.

 The accessory lifts for the overhead press are similar to those for the bench press.
-The difference is that instead of emphasizing the chest (e.g. chest flyes), we want to emphasize the shoulders (e.g. lateral raises).
-And instead of emphasizing the short head of the triceps (e.g. triceps pushdowns), we want to emphasize the long head (e.g. triceps kickbacks).
+The difference is that instead of picking lifts that emphasize the chest (e.g. flyes), we want to pick lifts that emphasize the shoulders (e.g. lateral raises).
+And instead of picking lifts that emphasize the short heads of the triceps (e.g. skullcrushers), we want to pick lifts that emphasize the long heads (e.g. overhead extensions).

 - Lateral Raises: these are one of the most popular exercises for building broader shoulders, and yet they’re still underrated.
 Not only are they absolutely incredible for bulking up your side delts (which are often underdeveloped), but they’re also great for bulking up your traps.
 This makes lateral raises a perfect accessory lift for the overhead press.

 - Upright Rows: these are a great compound accessory lift for improving your aesthetics, working a number of different muscles in your arms, upper back, and shoulders.
 However, they’re also infamous for causing inflammation in your shoulder joint (shoulder impingement).
 If they feel good, great—do them.
 If they feel bad, do lateral raises instead.

 - Overhead Extensions: just like skullcrushers are great for bulking up the short heads (lateral/medial) of your triceps for the bench press, overhead extensions are great for bulking up the long heads of your triceps for the overhead press.
-Furthermore, since the long heads of your triceps are so incredibly beefy, these are a great lift—perhaps even the best lift—for adding inches to your arms.
+Furthermore, since the long heads of your triceps are so beefy, these are a great lift—arguably the best lift—for adding inches to your arms.

 - Triceps Kickbacks: just like overhead extensions, these are a great isolation lift for the long heads of your triceps.